Prouty89/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [X] Mention two parts of Express that you learned about this week.

+    Essentially React for the backend, a module that sits on top of Node.js Adds functionality such as routing, middleware.
+Allows web services to work with JSON.

-- [ ] Describe Middleware?
+- [X] Describe Middleware?

+    Functions that have access to req, res, next objects in a res/req cycle.

-- [ ] Describe a Resource?
+- [X] Describe a Resource?

+    Information used by the clientside.

-- [ ] What can the API return to help clients know if a request was successful?
+- [X] What can the API return to help clients know if a request was successful?

+    Status Codes!

-- [ ] How can we partition our application into sub-applications?
+- [X] How can we partition our application into sub-applications?

+    By using Express!
+Main server.js ->  Sub api/ routers/ errors

 ## Project Setup